Meditation for April 11th

 You should know,

-And now he doesn’t act like he has any of his stock personalities you gave him.
+And now he doesn’t, like, have any of the stock personalities you gave him.

 So if you’re free,